NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 [Quran 8:43,44](https://quran.com/8/43-44?translations=149)

-> Recall: Allah showing them to yousg in your sleep as few, for had He showed them to you as many, you would have faltered and disagreed with each other about the matter, but Allah saved (the situation).
+> Recall: Allah showing them to you in your sleep as few, for had He showed them to you as many, you would have faltered and disagreed with each other about the matter, but Allah saved (the situation).
 He is indeed All-Knowing of what lies within the chests.
 And recall: when you met, Him showing them to you as few in your eyes and making you appear fewer in their eyes, so that Allah might carry out a predetermined matter.
 And to Allah all matters are returned.

 Allah deceived Muhammad to go into battle against a large army, making him think it was a small army.
 He also deceived his enemies in the same way.